Play dough continues to be a very popular choice at our house. Now that the big kids are back at school, Noah gets it out almost every day.

 If you need really cool but quick and easy play dough activity, check out some of the cool free play dough printables.

 There are lots of great play dough mats available too.
-You can find all our free printable play dough mats here – We have people set, a garden set, a food set, a bug set and a Christmas set.
+You can find all our free printable play dough mats here – We have people playdough mats, food, bugs, pirates, Christmas, Easter, a mermaid and more.

 Play Dough and Googly Eyes

 Adding googley eyes to the play dough is the perfect invitation to make creatures!
 Monsters, aliens, animals and strange looking people come to life with a few big googley eyes.